• Home

 Carpets and Floormats

 I replaced the broken plastic supports for both front seat belts, ensuring smoother and more reliable operation.
-Additionally, I swapped out all four worn red seat belt release buttons with new ones, restoring a cleaner and more functional appearance.
-Finally, I installed a set of new HVAC dash vent friction pads, eliminating the annoying looseness and allowing for precise airflow control.
+All four worn red seat belt release buttons were swapped for new ones, restoring a clean and functional appearance.
+Finally, I installed new HVAC dash vent friction pads, eliminating the annoying looseness and allowing the vents to stay exactly where they're positioned.

 Carpets and Floormats